asrar-mared/backends-for-openbb/demo-apps/databento/openbb_databento/README.md

 futures_symbols = database.generate_futures_symbols_db()

 # WARNING: This will take several long minutes to complete.
+# The default start date is 2020-01-01, use 'start_date' to define a longer period.
 ohlc = database.download_historical_continuous()

 # Verify the tables are setup and exit the Python interpreter.